 All students are expected to complete the A-G College and Career Readiness Path at VMHS.
-If you are experiencing challenges in your coursework and are considering a schedule change, be advised the following steps must be taken to level change or drop an A-G Course:
+If you are experiencing challenges in your coursework and are considering a schedule change, be advised the following steps must be taken to level change or drop an A-G course:

-- 1. Meet with your counselor to: - A. Áddress accurate placement - B. Review Academic Indicators for Success - C. Review Gradebook Summary in particular class - D. Get Counselor Recommendation for next steps - 2.
-Parent Teacher Conference - 3.
-Mandatory Intervention: Attend Broncotorials - 4.
-Assistant Principal Approval for Course Change
+- 1. Meet with your counselor to:

+- a.
+Address accurate placement

+- b.
+Review Academic Indicators for Success

+- c.
+Review Gradebook Summary in particular class

+- d.
+Get Counselor Recommendations for next steps

+- 2. Parent Teacher Conference

+- 3. Possible Interventions: Attend Broncotorials, tutoring, math lab, writing lab, intervention, and mentoring

+- 4. Assistant Principal approval for course change

+- 5. Competition of A-G opt out form

-WITHDRAWAL FROM CLASS A student who drops a course during the first six weeks of the semester may do so without any entry on his/her permanent record.
+WITHDRAWAL FROM CLASS: A student who drops a course during the first six weeks of the semester may do so without any entry on his/her permanent record.
 The student must continue to be enrolled in required courses for graduation and the required number of instructional minutes per day.
 A student who drops a course after the first six weeks of the semester shall receive a W/F grade on his/her permanent record, unless otherwise decided by the principal or designee because of extenuating circumstances.

-REQUEST FOR TEACHER CHANGE At VMHS, we believe it is in the best interest of the student to work through any difficulties that may arise in the teacher-student relationship.
+REQUEST FOR TEACHER CHANGE: At VMHS, we believe it is in the best interest of the student to work through any difficulties that may arise in the teacher-student relationship.
 We realize that the rigor of high school coursework places additional demands upon our students and that they may become frustrated or despondent regarding their classroom performance.
 When these situations present themselves, students and parents must schedule a meeting with the teacher of the class in question and counselor (if needed).
-If the problem has not been satisfactorily addressed after meeting with the teacher, please contact the appropriate Counselor or Assistant Principal.
+If the problem has not been satisfactorily addressed after meeting with the teacher, please contact the appropriate counselor or Assistant Principal.

-GRADING SYSTEM Most courses at VMHS are taught on a semester basis and are worth five credits per class per semester.
-Grades are computed on a four point scale where:
+Grading System: Most courses at VMHS are taught on a semester basis and are worth five credits per class, per semester.
+Grades are computed on a four-point scale where:

 A = 4 pts.
 B = 3 pts.
 C = 2 pts.
 D = 1 pt.

-F=0 pts.
+F = 0 pts.

-The Advanced Placement classes taken during the Junior or Senior year use a five point grading scale where:
+The Advanced Placement use a five-point grading scale where:

 A = 5 pts.
 B = 4 pts.
 C = 3 pts.

-D = 1 pt
+D = 1 pt.
 F = 0 pts.

-Dual Enrollment: Please refer to the Dual Enrollment handbook available on the VMHS website at www.vmhs.net with grade D or higher
+Dual Enrollment: Please refer to the Dual Enrollment handbook available on the VMHS website at www.vmhs.net.

-Six-week, twelve-week and semester grades are available on student and parent ABI approximately one week after grades are submitted.
-Refer to ABC Bell Schedule in handbook for grading periods.
-Students without computer access can request a printed grade report in East Hall Guidance Office.
-Weekly and daily progress report forms are available for students in East and West Hall Guidance Offices.
+Six-week, twelve-week, and semester grades are available on the student and parent Aries Portal approximately one week after grades are submitted.
+Refer to the ABC Bell Schedule in the handbook for grading periods.
+Students without computer access can request a printed grade report in East or West Hall Guidance Offices.
+Weekly and daily progress report forms are available for students in the East and West Guidance Offices.